cjdenio/cjdenio/README.md

 👋 Hi there.
 I'm Caleb.

-I'm simply a 20-year-old person who occationally writes code.
+I'm simply a 20-year-old person who occasionally writes code.

 Most of my work is built with Go, Rust, TypeScript, and Ruby.